 Unlike other types of models, digital twins have the advantage of allowing to characterize the mentioned variables both in space and time, achieving a complete understanding of the process.

-Advantages in the use of CFD techniques
+Advantages of CFD Techniques

-In addition, it allows to reduce the carbon footprint generated by any industrial process.
+Moreover, CFD techniques help to reduce the carbon footprint generated by any industrial process.